Some tips on settling in to the "Big Mango" and the "Land of Smiles"

 Things to do with children

-There are many things to do with children in Bangkok varying from western-styled theme parks such as Dreamworld and Safari World to the Crocodile farm, Siam Ocean World, cycling at Railway Park, swimming in Bangkok's numerous water slide parks, wakeboarding, horse riding, rock climbing, even ice skating at the Esplanade Shopping Centre.
-The Nancy Chandler map also has some good ideas and the company produces some handy activity cards to give you ideas on how to fill up the school holidays.
+There are many things to do with children in Bangkok varying from western-styled theme parks such as Dreamworld and Safari World to the Crocodile farm, Siam Ocean World, cycling at Railway Park, swimming in Bangkok's numerous water slide parks, wakeboarding, horse riding, rock climbing, even ice skating.
 Dip into the 'Exploring Bangkok' section of the Bangkok Guide for more information on things to see and do with children and for locations and website addresses of all of the above and more.

-One thing to be aware of when travelling with children; most taxis do not have seatbelts.
-You can book a regular taxi with seatbelts - ask for recommendations and see the private taxi section in the Bangkok Guide.
+One thing to be aware of when travelling with children; many taxis do not have seatbelts in the back seat.
 Also, bad traffic jams means that you could be confined in a car or taxi for a long time so be sure to take plenty of things to keep children amused and refreshed.

 In general, all foreigners require a visa to live in Thailand.
 A work permit is needed for anyone who will work here, even as a volunteer.
 Obtaining a tourist visa is relatively easy, but as these are valid only for shorter periods.
 Most international families will obtain a non-immigrant visa.
 These can be valid for 3 months and don’t allow you to work but with the right documentation may be extended for one to three years, after which you can apply for a work permit.